 The Medellin Guru visa service partnership was launched in March 2019.
-And in the first 19 months, 264 visas were successfully received by clients.
+And in the first 23 months, 314 visas have been successfully received by clients:

 In addition, many more visas are in process – short, medium or longer term, depending on client needs.

 We reviewed all the Colombia visa agency services in Medellín and found one agency that offers a more efficient visa service with more features and more comprehensive communications including online chat, WhatsApp, Skype, email and phone plus a low price and a convenient office in El Poblado.

 Our visa partnership is an affiliate relationship (like the Amazon affiliate program).
 If you use our visa partner, Medellin Guru receives a small commission and you support the website.
 This is at no additional cost to you.
 The price remains the same, whether you use a button or affiliate link on this website or not.

 Furthermore, the visa agency we partnered with offers visa services anywhere in Colombia.
 So, if you are located in another city in Colombia you can use this service.

 The Bottom Line: Migracion Colombia Offices Reopen – What Does this Mean for Tourists?